 - Turn off any image stabilisation as it will be counterintuitive, thinking that the camera is moving.

-If you’re shooting handheld, you’re a lot more restricted: you need to be able to hold the camera still for long periods of time.
+f you’re shooting handheld, you’re a lot more restricted.
+You need to be able to hold the camera still for long periods of time.
 To help shorten this time, raise your ISO as high as it will go.

 The photo below was shot at ISO 3200, for 1/8 of a second at f/2.8.

-My lens doesn’t have IS so I couldn’t use that but I focused on my subjects lips as a central, reflective point for creative effect.
+My lens doesn’t have IS so I couldn’t use that.
+Instead, I focused on my subject’s lips as a central, reflective point for creative effect.

 Step 4 – Creative Ideas & Tips

-This is where the photography really starts to get fun; there are some really cool, creative ideas and effects that simply can’t be achieved during the day.
+This is where the photography really starts to get fun.
+There are some really cool, creative ideas and effects that you simply can’t achieve during the day.

 Shooting on film is good fun.
-If you’re stuck for which settings to use, I recommend bringing your digital SLR along too the first few times you try it so that you can learn faster without wasting money on film.
+If you’re stuck for which settings to use, I recommend bringing your digital SLR along too the first few times you try it.
+That way, you can learn faster without wasting money on film.